-The regulations as set forth in this ordinance are established to provide for the public safety, area development, preservation of property values, and the general welfare within the city.
-The purposes of this ordinance include, but not limited to: (1) aiding in traffic control and safety through the regulation of undue concentration of signs which could be distracting and which could adversely impact traffic safety and traffic flow; (2) protecting property values by avoiding unnecessary visual competition and the uncontrolled proliferation of signs; (3) lessen congestion of available land and air spaces by the establishment of reasonable standards for commercial and other advertising through the use of signs so as not to be a future detriment to business activity and area development; (4) recognizing the rights of the public when using the roads, streets, highways, and other public right-of-ways; and (5) preserve the attractive character of the city.
+The general purpose and intent of this section shall be the fair and comprehensive regulation of signs.
+The intent of this section is to assist the economic development of the city without lessening the citizenry's quality of life.
+The regulations as set forth in this section are established to provide for the public safety, area development, preservation of property values, and the general welfare within the city.

+The specific purposes of this section include, but not limited to:

+- (a) Aiding in traffic control and safety through the regulation of undue concentration of signs which could be distracting and which could adversely impact traffic safety and traffic flow; - (b) Protecting property values by avoiding unnecessary visual competition and the uncontrolled proliferation of signs; - (c) Lessen congestion of available land and air spaces by the establishment of reasonable standards for commercial and other advertising through the use of signs so as not to be a future detriment to business activity and area development; - (d) Recognizing the rights of the public when using the roads, streets, highways, and other public right-of-ways; and - (e) Preserve the attractive character of the city.

-This ordinance will regulate all signs within the City of Maryville except those located within the interior of buildings and/or structures.
-In keeping with the general purpose, all signs which are located either on or to the exterior of a building are to be regulated.
-All signs erected by local, state, and federal governmental agencies are subject to the provisions of this ordinance except as set forth in (4) herein.
+This section will regulate all signs within the City of Maryville except those located within the interior of buildings and/or structures.
+All signs which are located either on or to the exterior of a building are to be regulated.
+All signs erected by local, state, and federal governmental agencies are subject to the provisions of this section except as set forth in (4) and (12) herein.